-Insolvency law in the Isle of Man has failed to be reformed on different occasions in the last twenty years in spite of Government initiatives.
-Increasingly, judges of the High Court have weighed-in to criticise this state of affairs, where reference still has to be made to the Bankruptcy Code 1892 (the Code) to determine not only the laws of individual bankruptcy, but also the insolvency laws applicable to companies and all other commercial entities.
+Increasingly though, judges of the High Court have weighed-in to criticise this state of affairs, where reference still has to be made to the Code to determine not only the laws of individual bankruptcy, but also the insolvency laws applicable to companies and all other commercial entities.

 In Spirit of Montpelier & others v Lombard Manx 2015 SGD, the Staff of Government division (the Island’s appeal court) (SGD) has taken upon itself to intervene to change the common law position regarding the revocation of winding-up orders.
 Hitherto, following the principles in Frankland v R [1987-89] MLR 65, in the absence of local authority or statute to the contrary, English legal precedent is treated as highly persuasive, particularly decisions of the Supreme Court and Court of Appeal.
 The SGD noted that there already existed a tentative thread of cases where the Island’s Courts had intervened to change the law “in the interests of justice” notwithstanding the absence of statutory support.